The artist in her current habitat

 I come to this work with a sense of purpose, a lot of experience, and a wealth of education, including:

-• Programs with Lindsay Mack (tarot), Sarah Faith Gottesdiener (lunar cycles), and Kelly Diels (feminist copywriting)
+Programs with Lindsay Mack (tarot), Sarah Faith Gottesdiener (lunar cycles and tarot), and Kelly Diels (feminist copywriting)

 “I’m grateful for Catherine’s insightful and warm presence as a creative coach, and the ways she has helped me to see room for growth in my practice—and also things I can let go of!
 She brings much wisdom and capacity to coaching, and I would recommend her services to artists and writers seeking holistic and in-depth support around their practice.”